Characters: Suite Pretty Cure ♪

 Tropes associated with Mephisto:

-- Ako, I Am Your Father: It's actually more like "Ako?
+- Luke, I Am Your Father: It's actually more like "Ako?
 Cure Muse is my daughter?"
-It actually got mistaken by one fan as a straight example before another fan set the record straight (warning: here be Star Wars references... and spoilers, of course).
+It actually got mistaken by one fan as a straight example before another fan set the record straight (warning: here be Star Wars references and spoilers, of course).

 - For succeeding to steal the Notes and kicking the Precures' asses.

-- Later, after his Heel-Face Turn, he manages to stand his own against the two upgraded Bassdrum and Baritone, he even absorbs the evil energy from them, resulting that they become normal again.
+- Later, after his Heel-Face Turn, he manages to stand his own against the two upgraded Bassdrum and Baritone AND absorbs the evil energy from them, causing them to become normal again.
 Then, he defeats the evil energy inside his body by attacking himself with good energy.

-- Badass Cape: Uses his cape to to seal the Notes from the Fairy Tones and to escape from the Precuews.
+- Badass Cape: Uses his cape to to seal the Notes from the Fairy Tones and to escape from the Precures.